 In 1928 the "New Kiessling Cafe" (凯司令珈琲館) on Bubbling Well Rd.
 (Nanjing Rd.), became the talk of the town as the first Chinese-run Western-style coffee house in Shanghai.
 It was founded by the foreman of the German "Kiessling and Bader Restaurant" in Tientsin together with 2 other Shanghainese Pastry Chefs.
 Initial funding was allegedly provided by northern warlord "commander K" after whom the venue's Chinese name was created.
 Legend has it the warlord later sued for name infringement but lost.
 (The connection to the original Kiessling Restaurant in Tientsien was never made in Chinese sources...).
 Be it as it may, writer Eileen Chang immortalized the "new" Café in her novella "Lust, Caution" where she remembers the famous cheesecake.
 "Kaisiling" still exists today at the very same location on 1001 Nanjing West Road, making it the longest standing coffeehouse of Shanghai!

-The confectioners of the New Kiessling also supplied their famed "Kiessling Chocolates" to other venues such as to the German Café Leinemann on 870 Bubbling Well Rd - a go-to location of Shanghai's German community in the 1930s.
+It was either them or the confectioners of the New Kiessling who supplied the famed "Kiessling Chocolates" to other venues such as to the German Café Leinemann on 870 Bubbling Well Rd - a go-to location of Shanghai's German community in the 1930s.